Wichita East High School: Academics

 Wichita High School East is regionally recognized for both academic and athletic success.
 The school offers both the Wichita Public Schools diploma and the International Baccalaureate Diploma, a magnet diploma that students earn through the International Baccalaureate program.
 The school also offers many Advanced Placement, Honors, and college preparatory classes.
 The school also offers the AVID (Advancement Via Individual Determination) program for selective students.
 East consistently leads Wichita-area schools in academic awards.
 Both the high school's newspaper, The Messenger, and yearbook, "Echoes", have been recognized in national competitions, and the former is a member of the High School National Ad Network.

-East has a large and successful debate and forensics squad and consistently qualifies students for the national tournament.
-The debate team has won two state championships, in 2011 and 2023.
+East has a debate and forensics squad with the debate team winning two state championships, in 2011 and 2023.
 In June 2007, East hosted the debate portion of NFL Nationals.
-East also has a very successful Scholar's Bowl team winning 4 state championships in 1998, 2004, 2007, and most recently 2011.
+East also has a Scholar's Bowl team winning 4 state championships in 1998, 2004, 2007, and most recently 2011.

 Extracurricular activities

-Clubs and Activities
+Clubs and activities

 East has over 50 clubs and activities in which students can participate.
 Many clubs embrace diversity, are active in the community, or promote entertainment.
 Clubs vary from Anime club to National Honor Society to Students Against Prejudice.
 Students can participate in school-centered activities like STUCO (student council) or follow personal interests in clubs like Tai Chi, Students Against Prejudice, the Young Democrats, or Ultimate Frisbee Club.
 The Big Do, a club fair held after school one evening each September, consists of all student organizations gathering on the front lawn to sell food and host activities.
 Every spring, East High holds "Aces in the Community," a day in which all students and faculty go out into Wichita to perform community service.